New Window Opening Cost

 • ✖ Not suitable for period properties

-Sliding Or Slider Windows
+Sliding or Slider Windows

 Unlike a traditional sash window, a sliding window opens to the side, sliding horizontally.
 For example, consider a small patio door.
 Sliding windows are typically made with a slimmer aluminium frame that allows maximum glass area for a bright window.